SoftIron/sibench/docs/source/best-practices.rst

 Boosting throughput
 -------------------

-Sibench is inefficient with respect to the amount of load it puts on its own nodes.
+``sibench`` is inefficient with respect to the amount of load it puts on its own nodes.
 This is by design: we do not want to have to wait long for a thread to be scheduled in order to read data that has become available.
 Nor do we want to be interrupted during a write.
 Both of these scenarios can have a huge effect on